StaPH-B/midwest-region/in-progress/outline.md

 #### MLST

+Figures to be included:
+ - MLST allele comparison

 Uses the sequences of ~7 house-keeping gene fragments and is the lowest resolution of the ST methods

 Still used to differentiate isolates, but phylogenetic analysis of only MLST loci is less common than it once was due to advances in sequencing and bioinformatics that have allowed for higher resolution analyses